tc-Toni/GitLab-Issues-API/README.md

 * All folders and requests are accompanied with a description with more info about the executed tests.

 * Every request contains 1 or more tests which are shown in the 'Test' tab of the request.
 All test are accompanied with comments to clarify what is executed with each line of code.

+## Expected test results
+The collection exists out of 33 tests of which:
+* 32 pass
+* 1 fail
+  - Failed test case: Set invalid due date for issue.
+  - Test case will fail due to a BUG.
+An invalid input (due_date=2019-35-35) is requested.
+    - Expected response: 400 Bad Request.
+    - Actual response: 200 OK.
+    - When we check the value of due_date in the response it is 'null'

 ## Getting started
 The project was created in Postman and exported as a .json file.
 Download the project to your local environment.